Making the Best of Small Spaces

 Not only will this help keep a given area tidy and organized, but also gives it a spot to live when it is not in use, instead of just piling up on the floor or tossed in the back of a closet.

 When looking to organize a small space, having a home for every item is vital.
 Sometimes, depending on the space, you may need to be creative with storage solutions.
 For example, in my apartment, we have a small kitchen with zero pantry space and also a small closet off the front foyer that was just full of junk.
 So what did we do?
 We converted it into a small pantry!
-This way we had a designated spot for our canned goods, while also using the small closet as a functional space instead of a "catch all" for everything that didn't have a home.
+This way we had a designated spot for our canned goods, while also using the small closet as a functional space instead of a "catch-all" for everything that didn't have a home.

 Don't be afraid to get creative with small spaces.
-The goal is to make them functional long term, and simple to maintain day to day.
+The goal is to make them functional long-term, and simple to maintain day to day.

 Step Three: Implementing daily routines

-These strategies should be simple, and fit in perfectly with your already existing day-to-day routines.
-The more accommodating they are to your daily tasks/activities the more likely you are to keep the routine going long term.
+These strategies should be simple and fit in perfectly with your already existing day-to-day routines.
+The more accommodating they are to your daily tasks/activities the more likely you are to keep the routine going long-term.

 When you are organizing a small space, try to keep in mind the items that are fitting there, how frequently you would be using them, and how accessing them in this space will fit into your daily schedule.
 If you set the space up to be functional, then it will be that much easier to maintain!

-I am a big fan of daily "to-do" lists, and if adding a task of "tidy up pantry" will help keep you accountable for the space, then do it until it becomes second nature.
+I am a big fan of daily "to-do" lists, and if adding a task of "tidy up the pantry" will help keep you accountable for the space, then do it until it becomes second nature.
 Also, get into the habit of putting items back as soon as you are done using them.
 Now that everything has a home, that should be a simple task that will take no time at all.

-Organizing is a lifestyle not a project.
-Being able to create simple routines that can be maintained long term will prevent cluttered spaces and old habits from returning.
+Organizing is a lifestyle, not a project.
+Being able to create simple routines that can be maintained long-term will prevent cluttered spaces and old habits from returning.

 🤞🏻 Remember, organizing is a process.
 Learning new routines and strategies takes time, however, the more you repeat those processes the more likely it is that you will see long-lasting results!